 AFTERNOON WALK AT OSAKA CASTLE

 Osaka doesn’t have a lot of tourist spots and Osaka Castle is probably the famous one.
-Osaka Castle is a typical Japanese castle in green and white standing tall in the end of the park.
-If you’ll be exiting in Osakajokoen Station, like we did, you’ll enter the rear gate and need to cross a bridge to the castle.
-Later did I know that Japanese castles before are for emperors and serves as military guard defense thus the water surrounding it. (ooohh, new knowledge!)
+Osaka Castle is a typical Japanese castle in green and white standing tall at the end of the park.
+If you’ll be exiting in Osakajokoen Station, as we did, you’ll enter the rear gate and need to cross a bridge to the castle.
+Later did I know that Japanese castles before are for emperors and serves as military guard defense thus the water surrounding it. (ooooh, new knowledge!)
 Now, Osaka Castle and Park is an oasis in the middle of a busy city.

 UNDER THE UMEDA SKY BUILDING

 Umeda Sky Building is a pair of skyscrapers connected by a bridge on top known as the Floating Garden Observatory.
 In the observatory, you can see a 360 degrees view of the cityscape of Osaka.
 We didn’t go up because it is quite pricey for 1000 yen. (approx. 500 pesos) We got lost at Osaka Station and asked a local for directions.
 She even advised us not to go up for it is cloudy so the view is not that good.
 P.S When talking to a local, prepare photos, maps, and your charades skills.

 Best to do in this place?
 Go up the observatory to have a bird’s view of the city.
 Just make sure the sun is out.